Michael Morton (criminal justice): Early life, family and education

 Michael Morton was born August 12, 1954.
 His family resided in Waco, Texas, then towns in California before settling in Kilgore, Texas.

-In 1976, while attending a psychology class Stephen F. Austin State University in Nacogdoches, Texas, Morton met Christine Kirkpatrick, a Catholic woman from Houston, Texas.
-They relocated to Austin, Texas, in 1977 after Michael dropped out of college, and they intended to transfer to University of Texas, but because they would lose so many credits, they did not matriculate, instead finding jobs.
+In 1976, while attending a psychology class at Stephen F. Austin State University in Nacogdoches, Texas, Morton met Christine Kirkpatrick, a Catholic woman from Houston, Texas.
+They relocated to Austin, Texas, in 1977 after Michael dropped out of college, and they intended to transfer to the University of Texas, but because they would lose so many credits, they did not matriculate, instead finding jobs.
 They married in 1979.
 Their only child, Eric, was born in 1983 with a congenital heart defect that required open-heart surgery, but it could not be safely attempted until he was three years old.
 Six weeks after their son's successful surgery, on August 12, 1986, Morton and his family celebrated Michael's birthday.

 The next day, after Michael Morton had left for work at a grocery store at six o'clock in the morning, Christine Morton was beaten to death in her bed while Eric was present.
 Michael learned of her death when he returned home from work.